Contact & About

 Galleries: Anastasia Photo, New York City; East Wing, Doha

-Agencies: Martin Roemers’ projects, books and exhibitions are published in the print media worldwide, distributed by
+Agencies: Images from Martin Roemers’ projects, books and exhibitions are published in the media worldwide, distributed by

 Panos Pictures, London; Laif, Cologne; Hollandse Hoogte, The Hague.